YuriMzz/PairingBasedCrypto/README.md

     * each scheme have a different format of input parameters, and dedicated function to generate them randomly (average and worst scenario)
     * scenario and implementation type (for GPSW and BSW) are fixed and have to be changed manually
 * `power_meter.py` is used to obtain data from the AVHzY CT-2 power meter.
 This tool was insiperd by https://github.com/wellsaid/Py-AVHzY-CT-2
-  * the script is called inside `run-<>-batch.py` scripts when TIME benchmark is executed; this is an attempt to obtain the maximum available precision out of the instrument, but it turns out to be quite useless, because power consumption is resulted to be proportional to the execution time.
+  * the script is called inside `run-<>-batch.py` scripts when TIME benchmark is executed; this is an attempt to obtain the maximum available precision out of the instrument, but it turns out to be quite useless, because energy consumption is resulted to be proportional to the execution time.

 ## Analytics
 * Directory `raw` contains data from experiments along with some plots